jotadugarte/bookbot/README.md

 # bookbot
-BookBot is my first git projectwith boot.dev
+BookBot is my first git project with boot.dev